mhussainshah1/weather-api/Readme.md

-# Spring Boot Weather API and MongoDB
+# Spring Boot Weather API and H2DB

 ### Prerequisites
   * JDK 1.8.X
   * Maven 3.3.X
-  * MongoDB
   * Open weather map API keys

 ### Generating keys
   * Visit https://openweathermap.org/appid
   * SignUp, Select the package and generate API keys
-### MongoDB
-  * Run MongoDB Instance
-  * Create a database (refer to application.properties for name)
-  * Create a collection (refer to products.java for the model)

 ### Run
   * Download/Clone the project on to your local machine
   * Run the project on your machine